jrson11/GeoSohn/docs/source/3_1-py_curve.rst

 - **Data acquisition and sharing**: Wider availability of well-documented field data and standardized testing procedures for calibration and validation of p-y curves is essential for advancing the field of geotechnical engineering.

-In conclusion, the development of p-y curves for offshore clay and sand soils has evolved from early empirical correlations to sophisticated numerical models and advanced constitutive models.
-Ongoing research and emerging technologies continue to enhance the accuracy and applicability of p-y curves, ensuring the safe design of offshore structures in challenging marine environments.

 Empirical equation
 --------------------